California Test Bed Initiative

 Project Benefits

-CalTestBed will accelerate new, clean, energy-efficient technologies to market and, as a result, help companies grow, secure additional investment and follow-on funding, create new jobs, develop pilot and demonstration partnerships, and deploy their technologies to benefit the ratepayers of the state through increased reliability, lower costs, and greater safety.
-CalTestBed is implemented with intention utilizing an equity in, equity out model to maximize the social, environmental, and economic benefits for communities throughout the state.
+CalTestBed will accelerate new, clean, energy-efficient technologies to market and, as a result, help voucher recipients grow, secure additional investment and follow-on funding, create new jobs, develop pilot and demonstration partnerships, and deploy their technologies to benefit the ratepayers of California through increased reliability, lower costs, and greater safety.
+CalTestBed is implemented with the intention of utilizing an equity in, equity out model to maximize the social, environmental, and economic benefits for communities throughout the state.

-CalTestBed also provides benefits to California by strengthening the state's clean energy innovation ecosystem through organizing the collaborative network of more than 60 world-class testing facilities, documenting the testing capabilities in the CalTestBed Facilities Directory, supporting the work of scientists and graduate students, and creating efficient utilization of state-owned assets.
-Additionally, the unique unified contracting mechanism, implementation and oversight structure, and nationwide network of next level partners are examples of best practice and important qualitative benefits.
+CalTestBed also provides benefits to California by strengthening the state's clean energy innovation ecosystem through organizing the collaborative network of more than 70 world-class testing facilities, documenting the testing capabilities in the CalTestBed Facilities Directory, supporting the work of scientists and graduate students, and creating efficient utilization of state-owned assets.

 Reliability